De Dhakka

+A sequel to the film, titled De Dhakka 2, digitally premiered on the streaming platform ZEE5 on 24 March 2023.

 Plot

 The story revolves around the Jadhav family.
-Makarand (Makarand Anaspure), after spending all his wealth, has invented an auto part which he claims will drastically lower the fuel consumption of vehicles.
+Makarand, after spending all his wealth, has invented an auto part which he claims will drastically lower the fuel consumption of vehicles.
 But being from a rural background and having no formal education, he is never taken seriously.
-Suryabhanrao (Shivaji Satam), Makarand's father, leaves no opportunity to blame his son for selling all his land on failed pursuits.
-Sumti (Medha Manjrekar) is Makarand's humble second wife.
-Dhanaji (Siddharth Jadhav) is Makarand's petty thief brother-in-law.
+Suryabhan, Makarand's father, leaves no opportunity to blame his son for selling all his land on failed pursuits.
+Sumti is Makarand's humble second wife.
+Dhanaji is Makarand's petty thief brother-in-law.
 Sayali and Kisna are Makarand's children.
-While Sayali has passion for dance, Kisna wishes to be a wrestler.
+While Sayali has a passion for dance, Kisna wishes to be a wrestler.
 While the family is going through an economic crisis, a golden opportunity is presented when Makarand's daughter Sayali is selected for the final round of a dance competition with a huge prize money.
 The family scrapes their last resources and leaves on a life changing journey to reach the competition venue.
 Since railway tickets are not available, Dhanaji arranges for a rickshaw to take the family to Mumbai.
 While on the way to Mumbai, the family is intercepted by the police who reveal that Dhanaji actually stole the rickshaw and gagged the driver to a tree.
 Makarand, in a bid to save his family from arrest, snatches the officer's gun and threatens him on gunpoint.
 The officer reluctantly lets them go after taking an undertaking that they will appear in the police station after their job is done.
-Further on the way, the rickshaw's clutch plate gets damaged, forcing the gang to push the rickshaw everytime it needs to be started.
+Further on the way, the rickshaw's clutch plate gets damaged, forcing the gang to push the rickshaw every time it needs to be started.
 On one such occasion, Kisna falls down unconscious while pushing the rickshaw.
-After medical examination, the doctor reveals that he is suffering from asthma.
+After a medical examination, the doctor reveals that he is suffering from asthma.
 Kisna, in a fit of rage and out of shame, runs out of the rickshaw, claiming that he won't wrestle.
 Sumi slaps and angrily reprimands her son for being a coward and running away from his weakness.
 Further during a night halt, the duo of musicians accompanying them angrily leave due to non-payment of their dues.
-In a heated moment, Makarand blames both Dhanaji and Sumi for being the cause of his troubles, but soon realises his mistake and asks for forgiveness.
-But the biggest calamity befalls on the Jadhav family, when Subhanrav gets a heart attack on the way.
+In a heated moment, Makarand blames both Dhanaji and Sumi for being the cause of his troubles but soon realises his mistake and asks for forgiveness.
+But the biggest calamity befalls on the Jadhav family when Suryabhan gets a heart attack on the way.
 The family has him admitted in a hospital where the doctors reveal that he has slipped into a coma, due to his heavy alcohol consumption.
 The family decides to leave for Mumbai instead of weeping in the hospital.